 Compared with 2015, the process of peer review is more stringent and scientific and the quality of articles has also been greatly improved.
 Articles published in 2016 were cumulatively browsed 69,858 times (data collected from March 1 to December 31, 2016).
 The contribution by Dr. Carmen D. Rietdijk et al. entitled “Neuronal toll-like receptors and neuro-immunity in Parkinson’s disease, Alzheimer’s disease and stroke” was viewed 5,554 times.
 The contribution by Dr. Zhu-Yi Li, one of our Editorial Board members, entitled “China guidelines for the diagnosis and treatment of myasthenia gravis” was browsed 4,845 times.
 Additionally, articles published in 2016 were cumulatively downloaded 4,965 times (data collected from March 1 to December 31, 2016), a figure which includes one of the articles contributed by Dr. Maurits van den Noort et al., which was downloaded 328 times.
-Articles of such a high quality also attracted a large of number of neurological experts to actively cite them.
+Articles of such high quality also attracted a large number of neurological experts to actively cite them.
 The figures for 2016 alone show that 56 published articles were cumulatively cited 44 times (data collected from March 1 to December 31, 2016).
-Moreover, since the launching of the Journal in June 2014, the number of citations of published articles has increased year by year, as shown next:
+Moreover, since the launching of the journal in June 2014, the number of citations of published articles has increased year by year, as shown below:

-Figure 3: Articles Cited by Year
+Figure 3: Article citations by Year

 In 2016, Neuroimmunology and Neuroinflammation actively collaborated with 12 major international academic conferences in the field of neuroimmunology and neuroinflammation, such as the New Zealand Applied Neurosciences Conference 2016 (NZANC 2016) and the 10th International Conference On Frontotemporal Dementias 2016 (FTD 2016).
-At the same time, led by Editor-in-Chief Gang Zhao, the Journal also participated in two major domestic neurology conferences, namely, the 9th Conference on Chinese Neurology and the 19th National Conference on Neurology.
+At the same time, led by Editor-in-Chief Gang Zhao, the journal also participated in two major domestic neurology conferences, namely, the 9th Conference on Chinese Neurology and the 19th National Conference on Neurology.
 During these conferences, our editors actively sought the valuable advice of experts and listened carefully to their views about the development of journals and other issues connected with continuous improvement, such as optimizing the site and improving service levels for the majority of scholars to provide an open platform and the ultimate in service.

 Figure 4: Readership Distribution by Country